jpdillingham/lets-code-ci-session-2/doc/README.md

 Within the New Project dialog, select "Templates\Visual C#" from the list on the left, then select "Console App (.NET Framework)".
 Give the project a name of your choosing, then click "OK" to create the project.

+# 3.2 Add a Unit Test Project

+Right click "Solution" in the root of the solution tree in the Solution Exporer, then select "Add" -> "New Project".

+Within the New Project dialog, select "Templates\Visual C#\Test", then select "Unit Test Project (.NET Framework)"

-# 3.2 Commit and Push the Project to GitHub
+# 3.3 Commit and Push the Project to GitHub

 Select Team Explorer, then click "Changes" to view a list of modified/added files.
 The contents of your new project should be listed.